flyteorg/flyte/rsts/howto/authentication/setup.rst

 Apply configuration
 -------------------

-1. Store the `client_secret` in a k8s secrt as follows:
+1. Store the `client_secret` in a k8s secret as follows:

 .. prompt:: bash